A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Organic chemistry is the study of the structure, properties, and reactions of organic molecules, which contain carbon atoms.
-Organic chemistry is a vast and complex field, but it has a number of important applications in agriculture and the food industry.
+It plays a crucial role in agriculture and the food industry, impacting everything from crop production to food processing and preservation.

 Basic Concepts